FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-07-25-using-the-device-orientation-api-with-aspnetcore-signalr.md

 }
 ```

-The `MotionDto` just reflects the data we will get from the client to make them easier to handle.
+The `MotionDto` reflects the data we will get from the client to make them easier to handle.

 ```csharp
 public class MotionDto